 If the Split and join checkbox is activated, nodes are nodes are being split from sketches and can be joined to other sketches.

 If the Snap checkbox is activated, nodes are snapped to the YZ-plane; the maximum distance of snappable nodes can be adjusted via the Snap width slider.

 Delete sketch deletes sketches, nodes, and spheres.

-Sketch spheres adds paths of spheres by dragging over the surface of a sketch.
+Sketch spheres adds paths of spheres to the surface of a sketch.
 The Radius parameter determines the size of the spheres, and the Height parameter determines the position of the spheres in relation to the sketch surface.
 The Mirror checkbox has an identical meaning as for the Modify-sketch tool.

-Existing spheres can be smoothed by dragging while holding the Shift key.
-There are four different modes of smoothing:
+Existing spheres can be smoothed using four different modes of smoothing:

 None merely smoothes the path of spheres.

 Embed smoothes the path of spheres and embeds the spheres near the endpoints of the path into the sketch.